 Songhay is a language family of the Sahel with more than four million speakers, mainly in western Niger and northeastern Mali.
 In spite of its small population, its role in regional history has been substantial.
 Strong contact effects along the periphery have resulted in a remarkable situation where different varieties may have nearly identical basic vocabularies but conspicuously different typologies.
 Cladistic and lexical evidence shows that much of the observed variation reflects contact influences quite different from those obtaining today.
 After briefly detailing the distribution, history, and phonology of Songhay and the principal sources for its grammar and lexicon, this chapter examines morphology and syntax across the family.
 Particular attention is given to innovations distinguishing the three principal subgroups.
 Finally, the structure and history of the lexicon is briefly discussed, with an emphasis on borrowing as means of expansion.

 - "How to make a comitative preposition agree it-with its external argument: Songhay and the typology of conjunction and agreement".
-Forthcoming in Paul Widmer, Jürg Fleischer, and Elisabeth Rieken (eds.), Agreement in diachronic perspectives.
+Forthcoming in Paul Widmer, Jürg Fleischer, and Elisabeth Rieken (eds.), Agreement in diachronic perspectives, forthcoming August 2015.

 This article describes two hitherto unreported comitative strategies exemplified in Songhay languages of West Africa – external agreement, and bipartite – and demonstrates their wider applicability.
 The former strategy provides the first clear-cut example of a previously unattested agreement target-controller pair.
 Based on comparative evidence, this article proposes a scenario for how these could have developed from the typologically unremarkable comitative and coordinative strategies reconstructible for proto-Songhay, in a process facilitated by contact with Berber.
 The grammaticalisation chain required to explain this has the unexpected effect of reversing a much better-known one previously claimed to be unidirectional, the development COMITATIVE > NP-AND.